rmarinho/AnirolaC-Toolkit/README.md

 This is the Anirolac Toolkit.

-A set of custom crafted UI controls to use on your iOS and Android applications using Xamarin Component Store.
+A set of custom crafted controls to use in your iOS and Android applications using Xamarin Component store.

-Available Controls for **iOS**:
+Available Controls for *iOS*:
-ImageGalery *beta*
+ImageGalery
-GridView *beta*